Set up Opencv with anaconda environment

-The above function stores the image to the file.
+The above function stores the image in the file.
 The image is stored in the variable of type Mat that is in the form of a matrix.

 cap = cv2.VideoCapture(0)

-Stores live video from your webcam in variable cap.
+Stores live video from your webcam in the variable cap.

 cap = cv2.VideoCapture('LOCATION OF THE VIDEO')